myllynen/misc/README.md

 The following table illustrates RHEL 8 image footprint with various installation options.

-_Last updated for RHEL 8.0 Beta (later releases may have slightly different characteristics)_.
+_Last updated for RHEL 8.0 (later releases may have slightly different characteristics)_.

 See also [this RFE](https://bugzilla.redhat.com/show_bug.cgi?id=1660122) for comments about the official RHEL 8 Qcow2 image.

-1. RHEL Server default installation (using all defaults with the GUI installer)
+1. RHEL Server default installation (using all defaults with the GUI installer for a Minimal installation)
 2. Red Hat RHEL 8 Qcow2 image (from https://access.redhat.com/downloads/)
    (has no `firewalld` running)
 3. [rhel-8-base.ks](rhel-8-base.ks) based kickstart installation
 4. [rhel-8-base.ks](rhel-8-base.ks) "ultra lean" installation
-   (using __--excludedocs__ and other `%packages` options listed in the file, `firewalld`, `kdump`, and `tuned` services disabled, using `network.service` instead of `NetworkManager`, all custom packages omitted)
+   (using __--excludedocs__ and other `%packages` options listed in the file, `firewalld`, `kdump`, and `tuned` services disabled, using `network.service` and `dhclient` instead of `NetworkManager`, all custom packages omitted)
 5. [rhel-8-base.ks](rhel-8-base.ks) "ultra lean" with SELinux disabled (see https://bugzilla.redhat.com/show_bug.cgi?id=1660142)